 RESEARCH AND ADVOCACY TRACK

 The research and advocacy track includes additional coursework on the topics of resources, advocacy, adult services and transitions.
 In this track, you'll complete supervised research on a topic of your choice under the guidance and supervision of faculty in areas of education, health services, neuroscience or psychology.
-The Autism Behavioral Studies research track can be completed independently but is also a common dual major with interdisciplinary health services, biology or psychology.

 WHAT CAN I DO WITH AN AUTISM BEHAVIORAL STUDIES DEGREE?